 - Read our in-depth Nikon D780 review

-Canon's best budget EOS DSLR, the Rebel SL3 – also known as the EOS 250D – mixes a strong feature set with great handling, despite its small size.
-The Nikon D3500 (see above) is even smaller still, but lacks this camera's flip-out LCD screen, which is particularly handy if you want to shoot video (or selfies).
+Canon's best budget DSLR, the Rebel SL3 – also known as the EOS 250D outside the US – mixes a strong feature set with great handling, despite its small size.
+The Nikon D3500 (see no.1) is even smaller still, but lacks this camera's flip-out LCD screen, which is particularly handy if you want to shoot video.

 - Read our in-depth Canon EOS Rebel SL3 / EOS 250D review

 Although it's a full-frame DSLR, the entry-level EOS 6D Mark II is impressively user-friendly.
 While the chassis can feel rather plasticky, the 26MP sensor housed within is stellar, and offers Canon's trusty Dual Pixel CMOS AF system when using live view mode.

 With 45 AF points to choose from and a burst speed of 6.5fps, there's plenty you can capture – including some decent wildlife shots as well.
 It's not quite fast enough for speedy trackside racing shots, but it does surprisingly well for most anything else.

 The rear touchscreen also offers tap-to-focus and tap-to-shoot for anyone missing a joystick, but despite that the 6D Mark II is reliable, produces great results and is still a favorite amongst enthusiast photographers.

 - Read our in-depth Canon EOS 6D Mark II review